FEED YOUR HEAD

 promised to have me conversing with the angels, but was actually

-pronounce the word divinorum like to call it, provided one with
+know how to pronounce the word divinorum like to call it, provided

 pseudo god-fuckin-damned religious experience for close to 20